-The Lakeland Central School District is committed to maintaining high standards of education for students in the schools.
+The Lakeland Central School District is committed to maintaining high standards of education for students in the schools and a positive school climate.
 Because the District believes that order and discipline are essential to being educated effectively, the District is also committed to creating and maintaining high behavioral standards and expectations.
-An orderly educational environment requires that everyone in the school community play a role in contributing to an effective environment.
-It also requires the development and implementation of a code of discipline that clearly defines individual responsibilities, describes unacceptable behavior, and provides for appropriate disciplinary options and responses.
+An orderly educational environment requires that everyone in the school community play a role in contributing to an effective and positive school environment.
+It also requires the development and implementation of a code of discipline that clearly defines individual responsibilities, describes unacceptable behavior, and provides for positive behavioral supports, as well as appropriate disciplinary options and responses.